 - Q How do I perform rescue breathing on an adult?

 - Q If I feel uncomfortable giving mouth-to-stoma rescue breaths, what do I do?

-- Q How do I give rescue breaths to a person with a head or spinal injury?
+- Q How do I give rescue breaths to a non-breathing unconscious adult or child?